cfoust/cy/pkg/cy/api/docs-input.md

 # doc: Text

-(input/text prompt &named preset placeholder full reverse animated)
+(input/text prompt &named preset placeholder full reverse animated single)

 `(input/text)` prompts the user with a freeform text input.
 If the input is non-empty when the user presses enter, `(input/text)` returns the value of the text input; otherwise it returns `nil`.